The Paschal Candle

 Uncommon in American Lutheran churches until the latter part of the twentieth century, the Paschal candle is now nearly ubiquitous.
 Indeed, it is the rare congregation in the WV-WMD Synod that lacks a Paschal candle.
 Common practice surrounding the Paschal candle, however, is not exactly common.
 In fact, there is great diversity in its use among us.
 Some of this diversity is within the realm of acceptable adiaphora.
 Some of this diversity, however, deviates significantly from historic and recommended usage found in our liturgical manuals, so much so that the Paschal candle looses its natural symbolism and ability to excite our piety.

-This page does not advocate a Procrustean employment of the Paschal candles.
+This page does not advocate a procrustean employment of the Paschal candle.
 This page does, however, advise upon standard usage that has developed over the course of roughly 1500 years.

 If you have not reviewed the general information on planning liturgy, worship appointments, etc., please do so at our Worship Aids.